4dwaffle/ICS/README.md

 # ICS - Activity tracking app
 (ICS = C# class in BUT FIT)

 ## Goal
-The goal is to create a usable and easily expandable application that meets the requirements of the assignment.
+The goal was to create a usable and easily expandable application that meets the requirements of the assignment.
 The application must not crash or freeze.
 If the user fills in something incorrectly, he is notified with a validation message.

 ## Used technology
 - .NET 7.0
 - MAUI
-- EntityFramework
+- Entity Framework Core
 - SQLite
+- Fody

 ## Architecture
 Solution is divided into 3 app projects: